Fannovel16/ComfyUI-Frame-Interpolation/README.md

 ## Usage
 All VFI nodes are placed in `ComfyUI-Frame-Interpolation/VFI` and require a `IMAGE` containing frames (at least 2, or at least 4 for STMF-Net).

-Regarding STMFNet, if you only have two or three frames, you should use: Load Images -> Other VFI node (FILM is recommended in this case) with `multiplier=4` -> STMFNet VFI
+Regarding STMFNet and FLAVR, if you only have two or three frames, you should use: Load Images -> Other VFI node (FILM is recommended in this case) with `multiplier=4` -> STMFNet VFI/FLAVR VFI

 `clear_cache_after_n_frames` is used to avoid out-of-memory.
 Decreasing it makes the chance lower but also increases processing time.